alexandersokolow/micro32/README.md

 To run a program, one must create a file called "bootloader" which may consist only of 32-bit-codes, meaning every line shall contain exactly 32 characters of either 0 or 1
-The bits specified in those 32 characters have the following effects (order from left to right) ..
+you can also add empty lines (without any trailing space characters) or comments starting with # to your program The bits specified in those 32 characters have the following effects (order from left to right) ..
 2 bit: ALU (arithmetic operation)
 2 bit: SHIFT (left/right shift operation)